Whitechapel (and Spitalfields), Middlesex, London

 In 1732, An Account of Several Workhouses... reported of St Mary Whitechapel that:

-An 1830 map shows two parish workhouses in the Whitechapel area — on at the north side of Whitechapel High Street, the other, to its north on Charles Street, belonging to the parish of Spitalfields.
+An 1830 map shows the Whitechapel workhouse at the north side of Whitechapel High Street, and the Spitalfields workhouse, to its north on Charles Street.

 Whitechapel, 1830.